BarrettFrost/Smart_menu-project/readme.md

 2. System Implementation [1000 words]:
   a.
 Breakdown of project into sprints (showing the users stories implemented in each).

-Ideation: Late Jan - Early Feb
+Ideation (late Jan - early Feb)
+Our project began at the ideation step.
+During initial brainstorming, once we'd decided that our project would be dietary related, We settled on two user stories to define our broad goals.

+1.) [the m5 user] wants to be more calorie conscious when ordering meals to ensure I do not overeat.
+1.) [the m5 user] wants to easily tell what ingredients are in each dish, to avoid dietary allergies.

-The project first began with work on the M5.
-Once we settled on the general direction of our project (a combined menu browser + diet tracker) we started to outline what 'front-end' features such an interface would include.
-We initially envisioned a system that worked locally in the restaurant, where participating restaurants would encode the food date onto a unique identifier on each dish (conceptually, a QR code, or colored plate e.g. a sushi bar), to be scanned by restaurant patrons when ordering.
-This is captured by the captured footage of the paper prototype:
+Based on these goals, we decided that combining a diet tracking function and a dish ingredients filter would achieve these goals.
+We initially envisioned a system that paired a camera on the user's smartphone, with restaurants tagging their dishes with unique identifiers to be scanned (conceptually, a QR code, or colored plate e.g. a sushi bar).
+This is shown our captured paper prototype:

-This idea was quickly scrapped and we moved to a fully online system.
-Among other reasons, we considered the burden of implementation for restaurants to be far too high.
-We also received feedback from test participants that the physical step was unintuitive, requiring extensive explanation to grasp.
+We quickly scrapped this idea after receiving negative feedback during user testing.
+Our participants found this setup unintuitive and too much hassle than it was worth (i.e not 'easy' to use).
+We also questioned the burden of implementation for restaurants to be far too high.
+After discussion, we decided that a menu browser, where restaurants simply uploaded their menus to a central database to be parsed in the app, was much simpler to build and use, while still achieving our objectives.

+Sprint 1: the M5 (Feb)

+Next, we built M5 program.
+As this was simply a continuation of our objectives at the ideation step (we were simply building our paper prototype), our guiding user stories remained the same.
+Users found the new format much more user friendly.
+Regardless, we concluded that the app would benefit from a built in 'help' or 'tutorial' section (discussed in future work).

+Sprint 2: Web Application, MQTT testing(Late Feb - Early March)

+With a working M5 program, we next moved to build the web application, and experiment with sending JSON packets through MQTT.
+Our user stories at this stage were:

+1) [the m5 user] wants to see what restaurants were on the service.

+From these, we decided that the web app's primary feature would be hosting a database of restaurants on the service, to be queried by the m5.
+This was achieved with dummy templates at first.
+Correspondingly, we also added an extra page on the m5 to browse a restaurant list, in preparation to receive and display data from the web app (v1 of the m5 program only showed a single dummy restaurant).

+We also began experimenting with MQTT at this step.
+At the end of this sprint, both the m5 and web app were capable of sending dummy text to the mqtt broker.

+Sprint 3: JSON packet, MQTT

+A continuation of sprint 2, this sprint's big goal was replacing all the dummy data with proper networking code.
+We finalized the structure of our JSON packet, and completed proper mqtt implementation between the M5 and the Web app.

+Sprint 4: functionality testing, Desktop application

+Two goals were achieved for our fourth sprint.
+First, we began debugging/polishing of the m5 and Web App.
+Bootstrap was added to our web app at this stage.

+Secondly, we began to work on the Desktop application, meant to represent the restaurant.
+1) [the restaurant user]
+2) [the restaurant user] wants to add and update menu items easily, to keep their menu up to date.

-V1 of the M5 application (Feb): Feb
+Built M5 application (Feb): Feb
-We moved to write our paper prototype as a program on the M5.
+We moved to write our paper prototype on the M5.

 Discussion of data Structure, Planning Web & Desktop application:
 With a firm idea of the front end features, we began to discuss networking, and the web/desktop applications.